jonclayden/RNifti/README.md

 | `src/znzlib/znzlib.c`           | Source for I/O functions from the NIfTI-1 reference implementation                                  |
 | `src/zlib/*`                    | `zlib` source files for reading and writing gzipped files (optional, as above)                      |

 Note that the `NiftiImage` class is header-only, but C code from the NIfTI-1 reference implementation will need to be compiled and linked into the project.
 The constant `_NO_R__` should be defined, and `print.h` included, before including `NiftiImage.h`, so that the R API is not used.
+The [`standalone` directory](https://github.com/jonclayden/RNifti/tree/master/standalone) provides a minimal example.